 We will organize mini-symposia to focus on specific aspects of trust scholarship and its translation to societal application.
 Once a year, we will organize the Summit on Trust, a high-visibility event that will serve as a forum for the exchange of ideas and solutions among the Consortium members and broader academic, industry and community stakeholders.

-Here are just a few examples of the more than 100 research projects related to trust that have been conducted at the University of Florida over the last three years.
+Here are just a few examples of the more than 100 research projects related to trust that have been conducted at the University of Florida over the last six years.
 Each of these researchers are enthusiastic participants in the Consortium concept and their work is representative of other investigations under way at UF:

 Kevin Butler, Ph.D., Computer & Information Science & Engineering